lastnpe/eclipse-null-eea-augments/README.md

 This project aims to develop an active community of contributors, and not remain controlled by a single person.
 Anyone making 3 intelligent contributions to this repo may ask to be promoted from a contributor to a committer with full write access by opening an issue requesting it.
 (We reserve the right to re-remove committers in exceptional circumstances, and after long periods of inactivity.)

+We hang out and chat about this project on https://mattermost.eclipse.org/eclipse/channels/jdt-null-analysis

 ## Future